Darkod404/Darkod404/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/Darkod188](https://github.com/Darkod188)

-- ⚡ ⚡I  am  collaborative and enthusiastic**
+- ⚡ ⚡I  am  collaborative and enthusiastic.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">